 - Most significant landmark – The Theodore Roosevelt Maltese Cross Cabin

-- Best food – Theodore’s Dining Room
+- Place to eat – Theodore’s Dining Room

-- Best nightlife – Dakota Nights Astronomy Festival
+- Nightlife – Dakota Nights Astronomy Festival

-Best Things to Do in Theodore Roosevelt National Park
+Things to Do in Theodore Roosevelt National Park

 1. Visit the Theodore Roosevelt Maltese Cross Ranch Cabin